-Even if you try to arrive 1 hour earlier, there will be some delays, and those delays can easily double during the winter.
+Even if you try to arrive 1 hour earlier, there will be some delays, which can easily double during the winter.
 Having more people at your wedding helping out will ease the demand to keep up.

-Working with a day-of coordinator/consultant or even having extra servers and helpers (like pros you can hire from Staff Shop) will help crowd control.
+Working with a day-of coordinator/consultant or even having extra servers and helpers will help crowd control.
 Your coordinator can help you handle things behind the scenes.

 Servers and helpers can attend to your guest’s needs better and faster, which means the crowd will move along better, avoiding further hold-ups or delays.